jonathan-nobrega/croki-crm/README.md

 ## The story behind it

-I once tried to create an ERP for architects and interior designers - a very niched application.
-Back then I launched an MVP using low-code tools, but the project didn't go on.
-So I decided to finally build it from scratch using the tools I love - no low-code tools involved this time.
+I once tried to create an ERP for architects and designers - a very niched application.
+Back then I launched an MVP using low-code tools (Zoho Creator), but the project didn't go on.
+So I decided to finally build it from scratch using the tools I love.

 ## Getting started